 Click on image for full size

 Voyager 2 was launched on Aug.
-20, 1977, followed by Voyager 1 on September 5, 1977.
-Both encountered Jupiter in 1979, returning photographs and information on its many moons.
-Scientists also learned about Jupiter's Great Red Spot is really a complex storm, and that Io, one of Jupiter's moons, has active volcanism.
+20, 1977, followed by Voyager 1 on Sep.
+5. Both encountered Jupiter in 1979, returning photographs and information on its many moons.
+Scientists learned that Jupiter's Great Red Spot is really a complex storm, and that Io, one of Jupiter's moons, has active volcanism.
 These volcanoes are caused by extreme tidal bulges, due to the gravitational pull of Jupiter and its other moons on Io.

 Shop Windows to the Universe Science Store!

 on science education, ranging from evolution